darrturner5/Thermal-Tracking-Experiment/progress.md

           - For now our python code is essentially done.
 Now all thst left is switching over to the arduino side and sending this over the serial.
 The the arduino code I used the same code I used for my Camera Guided System because everything going on is pretty much the same.
 I have a pretty rogue setup going on with how I am connecting everything, but I put more time into it tomorrow.
           - its just about setting up and finding the port for python to send data over to.
 Then we'll test and see what went wrong with my code because I dont expect this to be completely flawless at all.
 So if youre reading up to this point, expect some mistakes.
 We'll find out what they are tomorrow.

+          # 3/16/26

+      - Got the serial port id connected to my arduino to the raspberry pi

+                  python3 -m serial.tools.list_ports -v

+      - Plugged my port name /dev/tty50 into:

+                  Arduino = serial.Serial("/dev/tty50", 115200)

+    It doesnt respond to any of my data being sent from python.
+The seros also were jittering and acting out even when powered on and I spent a good 15 minutes trying to examine why.
+Turns out I forgot to add a common ground between my arduino and my power supply.
+Just wow.